MRU-CSIS-1501/201804.tut.01/README.md

 Put your algorithm file into a directory named `tut-01` and submit that directory via the `submit` command.

+When asked for the assignment number, use `1`.

 ## GETTING YOUR FIRST ASSIGNMENT

 Going forward, you will always find the starting code for assignments in `/users/library/csis/comp1501/assignments`.

 Copy the `1.asg` directory there to your home directory.
-If you can't remember what command to use, there's always the https://bit.ly/mru-1501-linux-ref
+If you can't remember what command to use, there's always the reference at  https://bit.ly/mru-1501-linux-ref

 Instructions for the assignment are here: https://github.com/MRU-CSIS-1501/201804.asg.01.documentation